 On most blockchains, these fees must be paid with the blockchain's native token.
 But in the case of Binance Chain, these fees can be paid with any valuable cryptocurrency.

-But, just like on the Binance exchange, paying your Binance Chain gas fees with BNB instead of another cryptocurrency will net you a 25% discount.
+But, just like on the Binance exchange, paying your Binance Smart Chain gas fees with BNB instead of another cryptocurrency will net you a 25% discount.
 This functionality comes thanks to the intrinsic connection between Binance Chain and Binance DEX.

 What is Binance DEX?